All Products

 Important

-The IPsec-VPN connection and peer gateway device must use the same pre-shared key.
+The IPsec-VPN connection and the peer gateway device must use the same pre-shared key.
 Otherwise, the system cannot establish an IPsec-VPN connection.

 Encryption Configuration